ps2alerts/stack/README.md

 ### RabbitMQ

-The project utilises [RabbitMQ](https://www.rabbitmq.com/) ([MQs 101](https://www.youtube.com/watch?v=oUJbuFMyBDk)) for both storage of incoming data to be consumed by the API, and for administration of the websocket.
+The project utilises [RabbitMQ](https://www.rabbitmq.com/) ([MQs 101](https://www.youtube.com/watch?v=oUJbuFMyBDk)) for both storage of incoming data to be consumed by the API, and for administration of the aggregator.
 Once you have started the stack, you can access the dev environment version of RabbitMQ by going to the following URL:

 http://localhost:15672/#/